siddanda/DarkModels/README.txt

 CONTENTS

-This repository contains three main folders, with each containing plots for each of the sets of priors used in the Markov-chain Monte Carlo sampling runs.
+This repository contains three main folders, with each containing plots for each of the sets of priors used in the Markov-Chain Monte Carlo sampling runs.

-The folder "MCMC Plots" contains plots containing information about the specific Markov-chain Monte Carlo (MCMC) runs done.
+The folder "MCMC Plots" contains plots with information about the specific Markov-Chain Monte Carlo (MCMC) runs done.
 "Paper Plots" contains the plots in the main paper at *cite*, as well as related plots with different MCMC priors.
 "Rotation Curves" contain plots of the galactic rotation curves, containing both observed data and fits via the used models.